-Several key bodies are currently responsible for regulating mining activities, namely the Council of Ministers, the Ministry of Mineral Resources and Energy (Ministério dos Recursos

-Minerais e Energia) (MIREME), the National Directorate of Geology and Mines (Direccão Nacional de Geologia e Minas) (NDM) and the National Institute of Mines (INAMI).
+Several key bodies are currently responsible for regulating mining activities, namely the Council of Ministers, the Ministry of Mineral Resources and Energy (Ministério dos Recursos Minerais e Energia) (MIREME) and the National Directorate of Mines (Direccão Nacional de Minas) (NDM).

 The Council of Ministers, the highest Governmental body in Mozambique includes the president, prime minister and other Government ministers and is responsible for creating primary legislation for the mining sector.
+The Council of Ministers is also technically responsible for the granting of concessions and mining licences, the process of which is run by NDM.